Charter Party Clauses

 Collision

-The “Brussels Collision Convention” or “Collision Convention 1910,” formally known as “the Convention for the Unification of Certain Rules of Law with Respect to Collisions Between Vessels,” is a multilateral treaty established in 1910 that sets out the legal liability rules arising from ship collisions at sea.
-The Convention outlines three general principles:
+The “Brussels Collision Convention”, also known as the “Collision Convention 1910,” is formally titled “the Convention for the Unification of Certain Rules of Law with Respect to Collisions Between Vessels,”.
+It is a multilateral convention adopted in 1910 to create a more uniform legal framework for liability arising from collisions between ships at sea.
+The Convention is based on three broad principles:

-1. If a collision occurs due to an accident or an uncertain cause, each party bears its own losses.
+1. If the collision is accidental, unavoidable, or caused by an uncertain cause, each party bears its own loss.

-2. If a collision results from the fault of one party, that party is liable for the damages caused.
+2. If the collision is caused by the fault of one ship, the party at fault is liable for the resulting damage.

-3. If multiple parties are at fault, liability is shared proportionally according to their degree of fault.
-If the extent of fault cannot be determined, liability is divided equally.
+3. If more than one ship is at fault, liability is divided between them in proportion to their respective degree of fault.
+If the degree of fault cannot be established, liability is shared equally.

-To summarize, according to the Hague-Visby Rules, if the carrier has exercised due diligence to provide a seaworthy ship, they are not liable for cargo claims arising from a collision caused wholly or partially by negligent navigation (Hague-Visby Rules, Article IV, Paragraph 2a).
-Since in many cases both ships share responsibility for a collision, cargo interests may file claims in tort against the non-carrying ship.
-Under US law, claimants may recover their full losses from the owner of the other ship, who may then seek reimbursement of 50% from the carrier.
-However, this effectively bypasses the navigational error defense, creating the inconsistency that cargo owners cannot recover losses if the carrying ship is entirely at fault.
-The Both-to-Blame Clause is therefore designed to preserve the protection that carriers enjoy under the Hague-Visby Rules by contractually indemnifying them against cargo claims.
+In summary, under the Hague-Visby Rules, a carrier who has exercised due diligence to make the ship seaworthy is not normally liable for cargo claims caused by negligent navigation or management of the ship, as reflected in Hague-Visby Rules, Article IV, Paragraph 2a.
+In many collision cases, both ships may share some responsibility.
+Cargo interests may therefore bring a claim in tort against the non-carrying ship.
+Under United States law, those cargo interests may recover the full loss from the owner of the other ship, who may then seek contribution from the carrying ship.
+This can undermine the navigational error defense because the carrying ship may become indirectly responsible for a cargo claim that could not have been brought directly against it.
+The Both-to-Blame Clause is therefore designed to preserve, by contractual indemnity, the protection that the carrier would otherwise enjoy under the Hague-Visby Rules.

 International Safety Management Code (ISM)

-The International Safety Management (ISM) Code is a mandatory regulation under international law, applying to all cargo ships and mobile offshore drilling units with a gross tonnage of 500 or more.
-The ISM Code has been in effect for all passenger ships (including high-speed craft), oil tankers, chemical tankers, gas carriers, bulk carriers, and high-speed cargo craft since 1 July 1998.
-Other cargo ships, such as containerships and mobile offshore drilling units, have been required to comply with the ISM Code since 1 July 2002.
+The International Safety Management (ISM) Code is a mandatory international safety regime applying to cargo ships and mobile offshore drilling units of 500 gross tonnage and above.
+The ISM Code has applied to passenger ships, including high-speed passenger craft, oil tankers, chemical tankers, gas carriers, bulk carriers, and high-speed cargo craft since 1 July 1998.
+Other cargo ships, including containerships and mobile offshore drilling units, have been required to comply with the ISM Code since 1 July 2002.

 “The ISM Code is just one part of the extensive regulations that Shipowners must adhere to under the laws of the Flag State.
 As an integral part of the SOLAS Convention 1974, as amended, compliance with the ISM Code is mandatory for all Contracting States under international law.
 Most standard Charter Parties include broad provisions requiring the owner to ensure that the ship complies fully with all relevant international laws and regulations and holds the necessary certifications to allow the ship to operate within the agreed trading limits.
 Therefore, from a strictly legal standpoint, BIMCO does not see an immediate contractual necessity to explicitly reference the ISM Code in a voyage or time charter.